by Sarah Hall

 She was the first North East practitioner to become Chartered, a status that recognises the highest standard of knowledge, expertise and ethical practice within the PR industry and is a benchmark of professional excellence and integrity.

-As part of her #FuturePRoof work, Sarah co-edited a white paper with Stephen Waddington characterising the public relations agency business and another exploring the mental wellbeing of the profession.
+The founder and editor of #FuturePRoof, a series of books and community aimed at reasserting the role of public relations as a management function, Sarah co-edited a white paper with Stephen Waddington characterising the public relations agency business and another exploring the mental wellbeing of the profession.

 She spearheaded and has led the CIPR's gender policy work from 2014 onwards and in 2018 launched a joint initiative between the CIPR, PRCA and Career Ready to improve social mobility within the industry.

 Sarah was a Trustee of the Sunshine Fund for four years, during which she worked with the Board to set a new strategic direction for the charity, leading to a 40% uplift in income through Trust grants and donations.
-She is currently a non-executive director for technology marketing and PR agency Bright Bee and a member of the NHS’s Organ Donation Advisory Panel, which aims to secure Royal Assent for a change in the law by April 2020.
+She is currently a non executive director for technology marketing and PR agency Resonance Crowd and a member of the NHS’s Organ Donation Advisory Panel, which has secured Royal Assent for a change in the law by April 2020.

-Sarah holds a certificate in Organisational Leadership from the Institute of Leadership and Management, an MA in Marketing from Northumbria University, a BA (Hons) in French and Media from Leeds University and is a Google Squared digital marketing graduate.
+Sarah has completed Non Executive Director training with NEDA at the London Stock Exchange and holds a certificate in Organisational Leadership from the Institute of Leadership and Management.
+She has an MA in Marketing from Northumbria University, a BA (Hons) in French and Media from Leeds University and is a Google Squared digital marketing graduate.